-Ali’s last book was the collection of poetry Ashes in the Air, published in 2011.
+Ali’s latest collection of poetry Ashes in the Air was published in 2011.
 It contains poems written during Ali’s travels in China, the Middle East and Europe, on themes ranging from parenthood to political violence, mortality to globalisation, philosophy to immigration.
 It was named as one of the best books of the year in The Australian and was shortlisted for the 2012 Prime Minister’s Literary Awards, Poetry.

 Ali is also the author of Iran: My Grandfather, a fusion of history, fiction and memoir (Transit Lounge, 2010), named as one of the best books of the year in The Age and Sydney Morning Heraldand shortlisted for a 2011 NSW Premier’s Literary Award.

 The themes of Ali’s writing include dissent, history and philosophy.
-His work has elicited strong responses, ranging from “eclectic, passionate and compelling” and “a talent to watch” to “headache provoking” and “a shame”.
+His work has elicited strong responses, ranging from “remarkable”, “eclectic, passionate and compelling” and “a talent to watch” to “headache provoking” and “a shame”.